ionicerp/.github/profile/README.md

 ## Status
-This repository is maintained by B2All Solution community engineer; sponsored and funded by Sissons Paints Malaysia.
+This repository is maintained by B2All Solution software engineer; sponsored and funded by Sissons Paints Malaysia.

 ## Funding